iPlumb3r/HelloWorld/readme.md

 HelloWorld Repository
 ==
-This repository is dedicated to provide commons ressources for the others repositories Objective
+This repository is dedicated to provide commons ressources for the others repositories.

+Objective
 -
 This repository contains content for making development activities easier by providing :
 * instructions